-In light of the recent news that the Planning Inspectorate has advised Wealden District Council that it failed in its legal duty to cooperate and therefore cannot proceed with its local plan, Kate Jardine, senior associate of planning at Thomson Snell & Passmore, looks at the importance of duty to cooperate in Local Plans and advises on best practice for planning authorities and public bodies
+In light of the recent news that the Planning Inspectorate has advised Wealden District Council that it failed in its legal duty to cooperate and therefore cannot proceed with its local plan, Kate Jardine, partner of planning at Thomson Snell & Passmore, looks at the importance of duty to cooperate in Local Plans and advises on best practice for planning authorities and public bodies.

 In an environment where the divide between local and central government appears to be ever-widening – the process of preparing a Local Plan to meet the needs of an area is one upon which it is becoming harder for each ‘side’ to come to an agreement or even a compromised position.

 As if the job of preparing local plans wasn’t difficult enough: balancing the wishes of local residents (and many planning officers too!) to protect the natural environment with the clear need for housing and infrastructure to support the growth, both economically and socially, of an area.

 And nowhere is this felt more acutely than in the South East, the gateway into/out of Europe, a strong commuter zone for London; an area which, in the past couple of months, has seen at least two of its submitted Local Plans recommended for withdrawal by the examining Inspector at the first hurdle.

 Sevenoaks Council is in the process of standing its ground and refuting the Inspector’s allegations of its failure to comply with the Duty to Co-operate; whilst Wealden District Council has, against the same allegation, admitted defeat and withdrawn its Plan and is starting again.
 More probably, this is due to the strength and number of the assertions made by the Inspector of its failure to comply with not just one statutory body, but all of its neighbouring authorities as well as Natural England, and rejecting the advice of its own experts.